mohsenbakhit/mohsenbakhit/README.md

 <strong>Hello, there.</strong> 👋

-I am a Software Developer/Engineer based in :canada:.
+I am a CS Student based in :canada:.
 ##### I am:
 - Studying Computer Science at [UBC](https://github.com/ubc).
 - Working on a Voting Poll Simulation.